influxdata/docs-v2/content/influxdb/cloud/upgrade/v1-to-cloud/_index.md

 ## Download and install the influx CLI
 Visit the [InfluxDB downloads page](https://portal.influxdata.com/downloads/) and download the **InfluxDB Cloud CLI** (`influx`).
-Install the `influx` CLI in your system $PATH or execute the CLI commands from the directory where the `influx` CLI exists.
+Place the `influx` binary in your system `PATH` or execute the CLI commands from the directory where the `influx` CLI exists.

 [Create a CLI connection configuration](/influxdb/cloud/reference/cli/influx/#provide-required-authentication-credentials)